ngrunwald/meta-csv/README.md

 ```

 Then the `:fields` vector describing the processing on each field can be
-customized to produce exactly the right format of data for going to production.
+customized to produce exactly the right format of data.
+This spec can be used directly as the second argument to `read-csv`.

 More documentation forthcoming, for now you can use the quite exhaustive
 docstrings in the [API